 Abdul Salam, born in 1971 in Kolkata, is a prominent artist and educator in the field of fine arts.
-He currently serves as a teacher at the Government College of Art & Craft in Kolkata.
+He currently serves at the Government College of Art & Craft in Kolkata.
 With a career spanning several decades, Abdul Salam has made a significant impact in the world of art, both nationally and internationally.

 His artistic journey has taken him to various prestigious exhibitions and events, showcasing his talent and creativity.
 Notable international participation includes his presence at the 3rd International Triennial Print & Drawing in Bangkok in 2012, the 9th International Print Biennial Bharat Bhavan in 2011, and the International Print Triennial in Egypt from 2003 to 2006, among others.